 However, an indentation on the right side of his head (from an operation scar) remained, which still attracts public stares frequently.

-Having a large built, Matthew also receives angry faces from strangers when he bumps into them.
-Unbeknown to strangers at close-up glance (as Matrhew is quite tall) or when they are facing the left side of Matthew’s face, the bump is unintentional, as Matthew is actually unable to see what is on his left if he does not turn his head, due to a lack of peripheral vision.
+It doesn’t help that with his large built, Matthew also receives angry faces from strangers when he bumps into them.
+Unbeknown to strangers at a close-up glance (as Matthew is quite tall) or when they are facing the left side of Matthew’s face, the bump is unintentional, as Matthew is actually unable to see what is on his left if he does not turn his head, due to a lack of peripheral vision.